Ganzi1995/Shades-of-Sounds/README.md

 # Shapes-of-Sounds
-Shapes and Sounds is a project based on the experimentation of shapes, sounds, and movement.
+Shapes of Sounds is a project based on the experimentation of shapes, sounds, and movement.
 This journey represents the culmination of my past works where I started to learn more about geometry, math, coding, and movement.
 Here are the links:
 * https://youtu.be/tnRtrfjEUJ0
 * https://youtu.be/KP-0_uPdlFk